oat-sa/taohub-articles/forge/Developer Guide/exported-files.md

 Here you can see that the file is divided into 4 parts:

--   The first column will show you the item label so you will know to which item the test taker was answering.
+-   The first column will show you the item label so you will know to which item the test-taker was answering.
 -   The second part is the identifier of the variable.
 For instance, this part will make your search clearer and simpler if you want only score variable

 \* The third column is the most tricky one.
 It contains the php serialized variable, it can be a response, an outcome or a trace variable.
 Letters followed by colons and numbers correspond to the type of the following variable (O= Object, s = string, i = integer …) the number corresponds to the length of the variable.
 For each variable you will have first the variable class (taoResultServer_models_classes_ResponseVariable, taoResultServer_models_classes_OutcomeVariable or taoResultServer_models_classes_TraceVariable) then between curly braces you will have multiple couples of property name and value.
 For example :

     s:17:\"candidateResponse\";s:4:\"MQ==\";

 says that the property candidateResponse (which is a string of length 17) has for value MQ== (a string of length 4).
-This leads us to the last point, some of the value are base64 encoded.
+This leads us to the last point, some of the values are base64 encoded.
 This is true for the candidateResponse of a ResponseVariable and the value of an OutcomeVariable.
 So you will have to decode them in order to get a human readable value.

--   The last one is the login of the test taker that gives these answers.
+-   The last one is the login of the test-taker that gives these answers.

 Filtered export
 ---------------